rng-guy/NFSMWBartender/README.txt

 ── ■ 3.1: WHAT SHOULD I KNOW BEFORE I USE ITS "BASIC" FEATURE SET? ■ - - - - - - - - - - - - - - -

 IN GENERAL:

+ • The configuration (.ini) files for this feature set are located in "BartenderSettings/Basic".

+ • You can disable any feature of this set by deleting its parameter group or the file containing it.
+This does not apply to the bug fixes: they are tied to entire configuration files instead.

  • Deleting all configuration files of this feature set disables the two Heat-level fixes.